justpush-simracing/JustPush-Plugin/README.md

 - Fully color-customizable icons (borders, activation backgrounds)
 - Smart `open/close profile` buttons for effortless track and pitstop profile navigation
 - **Active Buttons** for auto fuel and auto pressure, displaying and applying optimal changes both in garage and on track
+   - Auto Fuel: Real-time fuel calculator and more!
+Use Manual mode to specify a length, or let Dynamic mode do everything for you!
+   - Auto Pressure: Real-time pressure calculator and more!
+Nail your pitstop and/or setup tyre pressures every single time with a single push of a button!
 - **Integrated FlagBox**, which dynamnically renders the flag colors UNDER the icons—a first for Stream Deck!

 - Join the [JustPush!
 SimRacing Discord](https://discord.com/invite/She54PX85k) for: